macloo/python-beginners/week04/README.md

 Just a note: We can have lists and/or tuples inside dictionaries as well.
 We can have multiples inside of multiples inside of multiples.
 In this case, though, we have only one added level of complexity.

 Note too that the **key** *cannot* be a list or a dictionary.
 The key must be an immutable type, such as a string or a number.
 (Some tuples can be used as keys, but I don't know how that would work.)
-The **value** may be a list or a dictionary.
+The **value** may be a list or a dictionary, or just a string or a number.
+We use the *key* to find the *value*, so it follows that each key must be unique within a dictionary.

 In the example above, these are the (main or top-level) keys: